LSZ2001/policycompression_neuraldim/README.md

 ### *EEG_paper_analysis* subfolder
 #### *Dimension* subsubfolder
-- It contains raw decoding files **A304_DIM_READOUT_RL_B_pred_DIM.h5** and similarly named files for other participants (304 is one of the participant's ID).
+- It contains raw decoding files **A304_DIM_READOUT_RL_B_pred_DIM.h5** and similarly named files for other participants (304 is one of the participants' ID).
 These files are too large to be kept in this Github repository, and could be found at https://neurodata.riken.jp/id/20240831-001.
 #### *new_dimensionality_files* subsubfolder
 - It contains processed files **A304_DIM_READOUT_RL_processed.txt** and similarly named files for other participants, to be used by **manuscript_figures.m**.

 ### *figs* subfolder
 - It contains saved figures.

+### *utils* subfolder
+- It contains helper functions to run policy compression and dimensionality analyses.